This episode is part of a series on understanding the intersection of race, privilege, and parenting. Click here to view all the items in this series.

 In this episode we turn the tables: listener Dr. Elisa Celis joins me to interview Dr. Ciara Smalls Glover, whose work focuses on building the cultural strengths of youth of non-dominant cultures and their families.
 We discuss the ways that culture is transferred to children through parenting, how parents of non-dominant cultures can teach their children about race and racism, and how to balance this with messages of racial pride.

-Click here to learn more about the Finding Your Parenting Mojo membership
+Click the image below to learn more about the Parenting Membership!

 Click the button on the right with the microphone on it to leave me a voicemail for the 100th episode!>>>